akshaydeshmukh92/gitdemo/README.md

 # gitdemo
 <br>
-this is a demo for git
+this is a demo for git and its awesome